victor-cody/online-resume-inspiration/src/entries/content/custom.md

 ---
 * Started working as a journalist when I was 16
 * Gigged as a stage manager on live TV broadcasts while in school and uni
-* Almost became a professional basoonist
+* Almost became a professional bassoonist
 * Wild swimming all year round (yes, even in winter!)